Perimeter of the southern Feral Woods

 HRA-319: It’ll chase them down.

-KKS-93: HRA, disengage!
-That is an order!
+KKS-93: HRA, that is an order!

 HRA-319: Sorry kiddo, gotta leave the nest sooner or later.
 ADF, KKS, take care of him.